diegocmsantos/java-cicd/README.md

 [![Build Status](https://travis-ci.org/diegocmsantos/java-cicd.svg?branch=master)](https://travis-ci.org/diegocmsantos/java-cicd)

-# Deploying Spring Boot in Azure VM
+# Deploying Spring Boot to Azure VM

 This is a simple project to see how to deploy a Spring Boot project in Azure Virtual Machine using maven.